-- Dimethyl benzyl ammonium chloride 0.3 percent maximum concentration (for example, disposable wipes, which come in a variety of brands).
+- Dimethyl benzyl ammonium chloride 0.3 percent maximum concentration (for example: disposable wipes, which come in a variety of brands.)

 - Alcohol-free glass-cleaning fluid

 - Water with mild soap solution

 - Dry microfiber cleaning cloth or a chamois (static-free cloth without oil)

 - Static-free cloth wipes

-CAUTION: Avoid strong cleaning solvents that can permanently damage your computer.
-If you are not sure that a cleaning product is safe for your computer, check the product contents to make sure that ingredients such as alcohol, acetone, ammonium chloride, methylene chloride, and hydrocarbons are not included in the product.
+not sure that a cleaning product is safe for your computer, check the product contents to make sure that ingredients such as alcohol, acetone, ammonium chloride, methylene chloride, and hydrocarbons are not included in the product.